 Do I need to pay cash for the services when they are received?

 No, charges are sent to Accounting Services at BSU on a weekly basis.
 The amount you owe will show up on your E Services account.

 Do I really need to provide vaccination information to BSU?

-BSU Health and Counseling encourages students to be aware of other diseases for which immunizations are available.
-Hepatitis B and Meningitis immunizations and Flu vaccines are recommended for college students.
+BSU Health and Counseling encourages students to be aware of other diseases for which vaccinations are available.
+Hepatitis B and Meningitis vaccines and Flu vaccines are recommended for college students.
 These are all available at the center, as are Hepatitis A, Typhoid, and HPV vaccinations.